spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-own-webserver.md

 matrix_playbook_reverse_proxyable_services_additional_network: your-traefik-network

 devture_traefik_certs_dumper_ssl_dir_path: "/path/to/your/traefiks/acme.json/directory"

+# Uncomment and tweak the variable below if the name of your federation entrypoint is different
+# than the default value (matrix-federation).
+# matrix_federation_traefik_entrypoint: matrix-federation
 ```

 In this mode all roles will still have Traefik labels attached.
 You will, however, need to configure your Traefik instance and its entrypoints.